CrowdStrike/falcon-operator/docs/container/README.md

 Learn more at [product pages](https://www.crowdstrike.com/products/cloud-security/falcon-cloud-workload-protection/container-security/).

-## Installation Steps
-Falcon Operator provides automated install & uninstall of a Falcon Container Sensor.
-To start a new installation please push the FalconContainer resource to your cluster.
-A sample FalconContainer resource follows:
+## About FalconContainer Custom Resource
+Falcon Operator introduces FalconContainer Custom Resource to the cluster.
+The resource is meant to be singleton and it will install, configure and uninstall Falcon Container Sensor on the cluster.

+To start the Falcon Container installation please push the following FalconContainer resource to your cluster.
+You will need to provide CrowdStrike API Keys and CrowdStrike cloud region for the installation.
+It is recommended to establish new API credentials for the installation at https://falcon.crowdstrike.com/support/api-clients-and-keys, minimal required permissions are:
+ * Falcon Images Download: Read
+ * Sensor Download: Read
+No other permissions shall be granted to the new API key pair.

 ```
 apiVersion: falcon.crowdstrike.com/v1alpha1